 What does DJ Khaled do, exactly?
 He gets Kendrick Lamar and Big Sean on a track together for the first time since that little "Control" thing happened.
 You may have heard about it.

 While K. Dot's verse on "Control," as an isolated verse in and of itself, isn't that incredible, it's impact was enormous.
 He legitimately murdered Sean on his own shit and created a hip-hop cultural landmark and reference point.
-Getting "Controlled" didn't became a word like getting "ethered" did, but anyone alive and on the rap internet in 2013 will likely go to their grave remembering the hoopla surrounding that release.
+Getting "Controlled" didn't become getting "ethered," but anyone alive and on the rap internet in 2013 will likely go to their grave remembering the hoopla surrounding that release.

 So how's the song sound?
 Holy shit, you need to hear this.